Skip to Content

-Orzo Salad for A Crowd
+Lemon Orzo Pasta Salad for A Crowd

-If you make just one recipe for your next cookout, it has to be this orzo salad!
-It’s one of those go-to, back pocket recipes that you can always count on in a pinch.
-Just a few reasons why it’s one of my faves:
+If you make just one recipe for your next cookout, it has to be this lemon orzo pasta salad!
+It's one of those go-to, back pocket recipes that you can always count on in a pinch.
+Just a few reasons why it's one of my faves:

 1| It makes a BIG batch, which is perfect for a crowd.
 But if you’re not feeding a crowd?
 It refrigerates well for several days.
 And trust me, you will have NO problem finishing it all off.